-While it's dangerous to play it safe, and the essential task of getting out of our comfort zone often requires us to relinquish control and be more spontaneous, in many circumstances it's important to slow down, and doing this consistently takes practice and dedicated effort.
+While on occasion we need to relinquish control and be more spontaneous, in so many circumstances it's important to slow down, and doing this consistently takes practice and dedicated effort.

 Contemporary culture worships speed, particularly in the business world.
 We sing the praises of instant communication, always-available downloads, and same-day delivery as if they were miracles, and we curse the slightest interruptions in our expectations of immediacy.

-The problem posed by speed from my perspective as an executive coach is that the reflexive responses we feel under stress—for example, in a crisis, or when engaging in conflict--can be counterproductive, making it more difficult for us to achieve our goals.
+The problem posed by speed is that the reflexive responses we feel under stress—for example, in a crisis, or when engaging in conflict--are so often counterproductive, making it more difficult for us to achieve our goals.
 We react quickly and impulsively, when we would be better served by slowing down and choosing a more thoughtful response.

 I’m not suggesting that speed is always undesirable.
 In many difficult situations it’s more important to make a good-enough decision and take action, and if we allow the perfect to be the enemy of the good, the delay will cost us.
 Nor am I suggesting that we always perform worse under stress—just the opposite is true, up to a point, although once that threshold is crossed our effectiveness often declines rapidly.